-It looks as if the interesting and controversial, Wikileaks website, which promises anonymous, untraceable, uncensorable publication of leaked documents from whistleblowers, and which recently published the devastating No2ID Campaign annotated
+It looks as if the interesting and controversial, Wikileaks website, which promises anonymous, untraceable, uncensorable publication of leaked documents from whistleblowers, and which recently published the devastating No2ID Campaign

-leaked UK National Identity Scheme document, is weathering some technical hitches and legal litigation attacks.
+annotated leaked UK National Identity Scheme document, is weathering some technical hitches and legal litigation attacks.

 It seems that there has been a fire in an Uninterruptible Power Supply, which took the WikiLeaks web servers offline for much of Saturday, at their Swedish co-location hosting company.

-More seriously and for the longer term, the brand name of WikiLeakS.org is no longer online, due to a Temporary Restraining Order issued by the California Northern District Court in San Francisco, aimed at a Domain Name Registrar, rather than just the
+More seriously and for the longer term, the brand name of WikiLeakS.org is no longer online, due to a Temporary Restraining Order issued by the California Northern District Court in San Francisco, aimed at a Domain Name Registrar, rather than

-actual publishers of controversial material, who happen to be outside of US legal jurisdiction..
+just the actual publishers of controversial material, who happen to be outside of US legal jurisdiction..

 Spy Blog has provided a list of alternative URLs for WikiLeaks which have not yet been censored.

 The plaintiffs in the California case are a Swiss Bank bank - Bank Julius Baer and its associated Cayman Islands tax avoidance subsidiaries, egged on by their expensive Hollywood media celebrity shyster lawyers Lavely & Singer.
-Julius Baer have been
+Julius Baer

-It is interesting that the first threats to this supposedly "uncensorable, anonymous, mass whistleblowing" project, do not come from Government Big Brother authorities, but from the private sector, and from equipment failures at a Single Point
+It is interesting that the first threats to this supposedly "uncensorable, anonymous, mass whistleblowing" project, do not come from Government Big Brother authorities, but from the private sector, and from equipment failures at a

 Civil libertarians scored a decisive victory on Friday when a federal judge reversed two controversial orders meant to disable Wikileaks, a website devoted to disclosing confidential information exposing unethical behavior.

 US District Judge Jeffrey S. White issued the orders two weeks ago after Wikileaks posted internal documents purporting to show that a bank located in the Cayman Islands engaged in illegal tax evasion and money laundering.
-One ruling demanded Wikileaks
+One ruling demanded

-prevent its owner from transferring it to any other service.
+inaccessible and to prevent its owner from transferring it to any other service.

-Earlier this week, attorneys representing the Electronic Frontier Foundation, American Civil Liberties Union and other groups filed motions in the case arguing that the White's orders violated several Constitutional protections and legal principles.
+Earlier this week, attorneys representing the Electronic Frontier Foundation, American Civil Liberties Union and other groups filed motions in the case arguing that the White's orders violated several Constitutional protections and legal

 The court has serious questions about the concerns, as properly raised before the court, would make the granting of relief requested by the plaintiffs constitutionally appropriate, he said.
 He immediately rescinded both orders.

 White said he may also be swayed by arguments that he didn't have the authority to issue the order because Wikileaks was not headquartered in the US.
-Bank Julius Baer, the Swiss-based owner of the Cayman Islands bank, had argued the group operating
+Bank Julius Baer, the Swiss-based owner of the Cayman Islands bank, had argued the group

-Wikileaks was based in California and pointed to whois records for the Wikileaks.org domain name as proof.
+operating Wikileaks was based in California and pointed to whois records for the Wikileaks.org domain name as proof.
 Federal courts lack jurisdiction in cases where both the plaintiff and defendant are located outside the country.

 The reversal means that while Julius Baer's case proceeds, the Wikileaks website will be free to continue operating unhindered by any kind of preliminary ruling.
-Dynadot attorney Garret Murai said the company would reconnect the Wikileaks.org domain name
+Dynadot attorney Garret Murai said the company would reconnect the Wikileaks.org

-as soon as White issued a written order.
+domain name as soon as White issued a written order.

 The website WikiLeaks recently publicly disclosed more than 70,000 classified US field reports from the war in Afghanistan.
 The Pentagon says it wants them back.